Raising Clarrie Hall Dam - Environmental Impact Assessment

 The NSW Government has partly funded the EIS through the Safe and Secure Water Program.

-The NSW Department of Planning, Housing and Infrastructure has placed Tweed Shire Council's Environmental Impact Statement (EIS) on raising Clarrie Hall Dam on public exhibition through the NSW Planning Portal.
+From 25 September to 6 November 2024, the NSW Department of Planning, Housing and Infrastructure placed Council's Environmental Impact Statement (EIS) on raising Clarrie Hall Dam on public exhibition through the NSW Planning Portal.

-This is an important milestone in our journey towards securing all necessary NSW and Australian Government approvals to raise the dam by 8.5 metres.
+The public exhibition was an important milestone in our journey towards securing all necessary NSW and Australian Government approvals to raise Clarrie Hall Dam by 8.5 metres.

 Advice about the EIS